Login

 The music in the Robert ap Huw manuscript contains the earliest harp music from anywhere in Europe.
 The pieces were composed in the Late Middle Ages, taught aurally for several hundred years, written down in the 16th century and copied by Robert ap Huw himself in the early 17th century.
 We will learn how to read the tablature, allowing us to interpret both the letters, giving the names of the strings on the harp, and also the signs indicating the figuration.
 These provide instructions for moving between the strings, using a rigorous damping technique to distinguish between more-important and less-important strings.

-The six dates for the 2025 course will be announced soon.
+The six dates for the 2025 course will be 18th January, 15th February, 8th March, 29th March, 26th April, and 17th May.

 sitemap | cookie policy | privacy policy | accessibility statement